chipparddev/loot-filters/Campaign_TEMPLATE/README.md

 ---

-*White 2x4 and 2x3 weapons are only shown in The Twilight Strand.
-This rule may be modified in other filters to include exceptions (e.g. Stone Axes in melee filters, 3l Crude Bows in ranged filters).*
+*White 2x4 and 2x3 weapons are only shown in The Twilight Strand.*

 **Area level 1**
-Colors: Default
+Colors: Default, but with translucent background
 Size: 45

 ---